 Active@ UNDELETE Wizards are sets of step-by-step guided tools that help you to accomplish different recovery and disk management tasks.

 Wizards can be started at any time from:

-- Main application menu Wizards;
+- Main application's menu Wizards;

-- From Welcome view or
+- From Welcome View or

-- From Command Bar on lefts side of Main View.
+- From sliding Command Bar on lefts side of a main view.

 Active@ UNDELETE has following wizards: